mprib/reviver/README.md

 - interface for multiple models
 - tracking of current active context length with presentation of approximate costs per message as conversation expands...

+- have a project directory view for a given conversation and check/uncheck boxes to include them in the context of the conversation.
+-